torchbox/wagtail-grapple/docs/index.rst

 The purpose of Grapple is to be able to build GraphQL endpoints on a model by model basis as quickly as possible.
-The setup and configuration have been designed to be as simple but also provide the best features; No complex serializers need to be written just add a ``graphql_fields`` list to your model and away you go (although if you want to go deeper you can!).
+The setup and configuration have been designed to be as simple but also provide the best features - no complex serializers need to be written - just add a ``graphql_fields`` list to your model and away you go (although if you want to go deeper, you can!).

 Features
 ^^^^^^^^